Truck Stops: A Trucker's Home Away From Home

 Along with the CAT (certified automatic trucking) Scale, most truck stops of any size have all of these amenities.
 Some also offer laundry, TV/movie theaters (albeit simple ones), and attached or adjacent vehicle washing services and motels.

-The inventory in the stores is huge, and includes clothing, hats, gloves and the like, and 12-volt products such as televisions, toaster ovens, coffee makers, truck accessories such as CB radio equipment and hazmat placards, audiobooks, movies, video games and, at least at this Pilot, Beanie Babies and beaded jewelry.
+The inventory in the stores is huge, including clothing, hats, gloves and the like, and 12-volt products such as televisions, toaster ovens, coffee makers, truck accessories such as CB radio equipment and hazmat placards, audiobooks, movies, video games and, at least at this Pilot, Beanie Babies and beaded jewelry.

 This is in addition to all kinds of hardware and vehicle-related products.